Diamond Pro is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More.

 Tension settings are sleek, modern rings with a unique system for securing the diamond.
 Custom-made metal bands hold the diamond with pressure.
-This white gold tension ring, for example, secures the diamond without prongs or metal surrounding the stone.
+This white gold tension ring from James Allen, for example, secures the diamond without prongs or metal surrounding the stone.

 Additional tension-style rings exist, which look like tension settings but don’t hold the diamond through suspension.
-This yellow gold solitaire ring, for instance, has similarities of a tension setting but adds extra security and design with its prongs.
+This yellow gold solitaire ring from James Allen, for instance, has similarities of a tension setting but adds extra security and design with its prongs.

 Whether you decide on a full tension ring or a tension style ring, ensure you purchase one from a highly reputable vendor.
 Throughout our years of experience, we’ve learned that a few select diamond dealers are the most reliable and trustworthy.
 We recommend Blue Nile, James Allen and Brian Gavin Diamonds for the best value and quality.

 In a tension setting, the tension of the metal band secures the diamond in place.
 As a result, the diamond appears suspended between the two sides of the shank, like in this rose gold setting from James Allen.

 With the help of lasers to calibrate the exact dimensions of the diamond, the jeweler expertly cuts tiny grooves into the sides of the band or shank, so the diamond is literally held by the pressure of the custom metal band pushing into the sides of the stone.

 But tension settings go beyond just those that use the suspension to hold the diamond in place.
 Tension-style settings offer a comparable look but are less expensive and complicated to make.

 Curious as to what the difference looks like?
 This rose gold tension engagement ring from James Allen uses the suspension to hold the diamond in place, while this princess cut ring from James Allen has the extra support of four prongs.